 There’s no faulting the service here.
-It’s five-star all the way and all is as it should be in a superior hotel such as this.
+The Carlton Tel Aviv Hotel is five-star all the way and all is as it should be in a superior hotel such as this.

-Anyone wishing to stay in a glamorous beachside location.
+The Carlton Tel Aviv Hotel is for anyone wishing to enjoy a luxurious stay in a glamorous beachside location.

-There are 268 room over 15 floors on offer at the Carlton, in several categories.
+There are 268 rooms over 15 floors on offer at the Carlton Tel Aviv Hotel, in several categories.
 The higher up you go, naturally the sea views are better.
 Spacious en-suite rooms have a contemporary yet chic style in muted colours and dark wood.
-Amenities include large workstation desk, tea and coffee making facilities, minibar, a large TV, a sitting area and a small balcony.
+Amenities include a large workstation desk, tea and coffee-making facilities, a minibar, a large TV, a sitting area, and a small balcony.
 Bathrooms are appropriately luxurious and come with their own in-house Carlton-scented toiletry set.

 Food and Drink